Fast-Track Cities initiative

-London has already made great strides towards achieving the primary United Nations (UN) targets for the Fast-Track Cities initiative.
+London has already made great strides towards achieving the United Nations (UN) targets for the Fast-Track Cities initiative.
 In 2016, for the first time in London, all the UN’s 90:90:90 targets were met.
-London is only the third city to achieve this target so far – joining Amsterdam and Melbourne:
+London is only the third city to achieve this target so far – joining Amsterdam and Melbourne.
+We have now reached:

 - 97% of people receiving treatment being virally suppressed.

 London carries a high proportion of the national HIV epidemic, with 43% of the total of the new diagnoses in England in 2017, being made in London.

 In 2017, 36,436 people were living with diagnosed HIV in London, 35% higher than in 2008.
 The diagnosed prevalence rate of HIV in London in 2017 was 5.7 per 1,000 residents aged 15-59 years.
 This was two and a half times the rate of the rest of England as a whole.
 All (33) local authorities in London had a diagnosed HIV prevalence rate in excess of 2 per 1,000 population aged 15-59 years in 2017.
 In 2017, 63% of all new diagnoses in London were in men who have sex with men, followed by heterosexual contact (33%).
 Thirty-four percent of those newly diagnosed were diagnosed late.

 What are the challenges